We do receive compensation from our advertising partners for links on the blog. Here’s our full Advertiser Policy.

 To help clear the air, here’s what you need to know about getting your business’s first credit card.
 That way, you’ll be able to make an informed decision and choose the best business credit product for your needs.

-Tip: You can see our favorite business credit card offer here.
+Tip: You can see our favorite business credit card offer the Ink Preferred here.

 How to Apply and Qualify for a Small Business Credit Card: